holycrap872/ucls-ms-intro-to-cs/CourseMaterials/00_introduction/01_program_humans/lesson_plan.md

 - Introduce seating chart
 - Reflection
+    - Point of this class
     - Demystification
-    - Point of this class
-- What is a program?
+- What is a computer?
     - Ask them to come up with examples of a computer
         - They'll say stuff like phone
     - Based on what we have here, what's is a good "definition" of a computer?